 If you’re looking for a solid cash back card that you can use for everyday spending, it’s hard to go wrong with the Chase Freedom Unlimited® Card.

-For me, the biggest benefit of the card is clearly the 1.5% unlimited cash back that it offers.
-That’s a half point higher than what you can earn from everyday spending with most of our other favorite cash back cards.
+For me, the biggest benefit of the card is clearly the cash back that it offers.
+Even after your first year, the 1.5% cash back is a half point higher than what you can earn from everyday spending with most of our other favorite cash back cards.

 Better yet, the unlimited cash back offer is good across all categories, all the time.
+AND you can earn 3% cash back on your first $20,000 spent in your first year!
 No, you won’t cash in on the rotating 5% cash back bonuses that some cards offer; you don’t have to worry about keeping track of them either.
 Also, keep in mind that those bonus offers are typically capped at $1,500 in combined spending.

 Tips for Getting the Most from Your Card